-Civil Case Information Statement (also known as Docketing Statement).
-A questionnaire that assists the court in determining whether a Notice of Appeal is timely and is from an appealable judgment or order.
-(See Sample Form J.) The form is filled out by each appellant or cross-appellant and filed with the Court of Appeal within 15 days after the clerk mails you a notice that the form must be filed.
+Civil Case Information Statement A questionnaire that assists the court in determining whether a Notice of Appeal is timely and is from an appealable judgment or order.
+The form is filled out by each appellant or cross-appellant and filed with the Court of Appeal within 15 days after the Superior Court clerk mails you a notice that the Notice of Appeal has been filed.

 clerk's transcript (abbreviated CT).
 Includes papers that are designated by the parties and that were filed or lodged with the clerk at the trial, all minutes, all written instructions to the jury (given or refused), and all exhibits (admitted or refused).
-(CRC rule 8.122.)
+The clerk's transcript provides the Court of Appeal with a picture of the procedural history of the case in the superior court.

-codes.
-A systematic collection of laws (statutes) dealing with a particular subject passed by the Legislature, for example the Code of Civil Procedure, Penal Code, etc.
+codes A systematic collection of laws (statutes) dealing with a particular subject passed by the Legislature, for example the Code of Civil Procedure, Penal Code, etc.

-counsel.
-An attorney or attorneys representing an individual or business entity in a lawsuit or giving them legal advice.
+counsel An attorney or attorneys representing an individual or business entity in a lawsuit or giving them legal advice.

-CRC.
-California Rules of Court.
+CRC See California Rules of Court.

-cross-appeal.
-Sometimes, when each party in a case wins on some issues but loses on others, both sides may wish to appeal.
+cross-appeal Sometimes, when each party in a case wins on some issues but loses on others, both sides may wish to appeal.
 The first party to file a Notice of Appeal becomes the appellant, and the other party becomes the respondent.
 When the respondent appeals from the same order or judgment, the second appeal is called a cross-appeal, and the party bringing it is called a cross-appellant.
 The deadline for bringing a cross-appeal is 20 days after the superior court clerk mails notification of the first appeal.
-(CRC rule 8.108(g)(1).)

-declaration.
-A written statement of facts known to the declarant and sworn to under oath or penalty of perjury.
-(See Sample Form M.)
+declaration A written statement of facts known to the declarant and sworn to under oath or penalty of perjury.